-- 1. To develop a Mixed Employment Center (MEC) in Nassau County, the property must be rezoned to MEC.
-Rezoning shall be subject to approval of the preliminary development plan by the Board of County Commissioners. within one (1) year after approval of the preliminary development plan, the developer must submit a final development plan to the Planning Commission for review and to the Board of County Commissioners for approval.
-The Board of County Commissioners, upon request from the developer and for good cause shown, may extend the one (1) year time period for submitting the final development plan.
-Such extension shall not exceed one (1) year. - 2.
-If the developer fails to submit a final development plan within the one (1) year period specified by this Ordinance and has not been granted an extension, the approved preliminary plan shall be revoked, and the site shall revert back to its previous zoning classification(s).
-A Notice of such revocation, containing a legal description of the site, shall be recorded into the public records of Nassau County.
-A copy of this revocation shall be sent to the developer.
+(1) A-MEC-will not require a future land use map amendment so long as the proposed-use does not increase the intensity or density of uso specified on the future land-use map and does not encroach-upon agriculture designated areas.
+Intensity of use is based upon the demand for traffic, water, sewer and solid waste.
+To develop a Mixed Employment Center (MEC) in Nassau County, the property must be rezoned to MEC.
+Rezoning shall be subject to approval of the preliminary development plan by the board of county commissioners.
+Within one (1) year after approval of the preliminary development plan, the developer must submit a final development plan to the planning and zoning board for review and to the board of county commissioners for approval.
+The board of county commissioners, upon request from the developer and for good cause shown, may extend the one (1) year time-period for submitting the final development plan.
+Such extension shall not exceed one (1) year.